-It’s been a life-long dream of mine to go to art school and in July 2019, I completed an MFA program that combines my love of writing with my love of images at the School of Visual Arts.
+It was a life-long dream of mine to go to art school and in July 2019, I completed an MFA program at the School of Visual Arts that combined my love of writing with my love of images.

 For six years, as a senior communications manager at an international science organization, I directed communications and public engagement efforts for a program focused on improving conversation between scientific and religious communities.
 In addition to website management, promotions, public relations, content product, and grant writing, I’ve senior produced the compelling short film series, Science: The Wide Angle, which is designed to assist theological training institutions in preparing future clergy to answer their congregants’ science-related questions.

 As senior editor at a non-denominational publishing house from 2003-2005, I assisted national leaders in delivering their messages to a network of over 1000 churches, producing more than a dozen best-selling books and booklets.
 In this role, I collaborated on all aspects of book production from conception to editing, design, and marketing; ghost-wrote articles and books; oversaw the work of junior editors; created editorial procedures; and, provided author support.